Fragtality/PilotsDeck/README.md

 - ipc.execCalcCode => SimCalculator
 - ipc.log => Log
 - ipc.sleep => Sleep
-- event.flag and event.param can propably just deleted => you can now just directly address a Function and pass Values to it!
+- event.flag and event.param can probably just deleted => you can now just directly address a Function and pass Values to it!
 - Offset => Use SimRead with Offset Syntax from the Plugin or switch to an A-Var
 - Control => Use SimCommand with Control Syntax from the Plugin or switch to a K-Var